Qiskit/rustworkx/docs/source/index.rst

 rustworkx-core
 --------------

-In addition to the Python library as part of rustworkx a standalone Rust library is also included.
+In addition to the Python library, as part of rustworkx a standalone Rust library is also included.
 This library provides a generic interface for Rust users that wish to use the same graph algorithm implementations exposed in the Python library.
-This library, rustworkx-core, is used to build rustworkx the Python library but can be used for any Rust application that needs the same graph functionality that rustworkx provides.
+This library, rustworkx-core, is used to build the Python rustworkx library but can be used for any Rust application that needs the same graph functionality that rustworkx provides.